gvwilson/thirdbit/src/fiction/the-ball/index.md

 or maybe the boy and the girl both lost interest.
 The ball remains,
 though.
-Why doesn't anyone ever ask how it feels about its role in this?
+Why doesn't anyone ever ask how it feels about all of this?

 This world isn't empty,
 and is all the colder for it.